PaoloFiol/Marketplace-App/README.md

 # Marketplace App

 Marketplace App is a full-stack web application built using the MERN stack (MongoDB, Express, React, Node.js) that allows users to list and browse products for sale.
-The application includes features such as user authentication, product management, shopping cart, and more.
+The application includes features such as user authentication, profile management, product management, shopping cart, and more.

 ## Features

 - **User Authentication:** Users can register and log in to access additional features.
+- **Profile Updates:** Users can update their profile info like email, password, and address.
 - **Product Management:** Users can list products for sale, edit existing products, and delete them.
 - **Shopping Cart:** Users can add products to their shopping cart and manage their cart items.
 - **Responsive Design:** The application is styled using modern CSS and Bootstrap for a responsive and user-friendly interface.